kiriakos-monday/API-Blueprint-What-Matters-Most/README.md

 Presentation of API Blueprint and Why I think it is a great tool for corporate IT projects

 ## Licence
 This is creative commons.
-So hav fun with it but attribute fairly.
+So have fun with it but attribute fairly.